 Number nine, number nine, number nine...

-Today, I was invited out for a Mexican lunch by Stephen, the videographer I mentioned in a previous post.
+Mexican lunch by Stephen, the videographer I mentioned in a previous post.
 He gathered several more former students of mine, namely, Heather, Monica, Drew, Danny, Chris, Henry, and Josh.
 I know they're going to go on to be leaders of our planet, too.

-Now, if you don't know who Bob Dylan is, well, you've already stopped reading.
+you've already stopped reading.
 Actually, more people know his music, than know him.
 Many of his hundreds of songs have been covered by so many varied artists.
 His early successful songs were actually made hits by others, including Peter, Paul and Mary's #2 single of "Blowin' in the Wind" in 1963, The Byrds' "Mr. Tambourine Man" (#1 in 1965), and the Turtles' rendition of"It Ain't Me Babe" (#8, 1965).
-Most classic rock fans know the Jimi Hendrix cover of "All Along The Watchtower" as the definitive version.
+Most classic rock fans know the Jimi Hendrix cover of "All Along The Watchtower" as the definitive version."There must be some way out of here," said the joker to the thief,"

 There's too much confusion, I can't get no relief.